Our deepest fear

 You might know Marianne from the famous quote that begins: “Our deepest fear is not that we are inadequate, but that we are powerful beyond measure…”

-This quote is usually attributed to Nelson Mandela, but it is actually taken from Marianne’s book A Return To Love, which is one of four of her books that reached the New York Times bestseller list.
+This quote is usually attributed to Nelson Mandela, but it is actually taken from Marianne’s New York Times best-selling book “A Return To Love”.

 At the time we filmed this interview, the Paris attacks had only just happened, and Marianne said some moving things about the need for atonement and forgiveness after such horrifying events.

 Forgiveness is the Key

 In her writings, she is known for her thoughts on forgiveness.
 But Marianne doesn’t just talk abstractly about it, she makes the best effort possible to actually live the wisdom of her messages.
 Forgiveness for Marianne is not just a pretty idea.
 It is the fundamental work of being human and she insists she is like everyone else, like you and me – reactive and easily hurt.